 A Washington, DC native, Alpert has a BA in painting from the University of Maryland (‘02) and an MFA in painting from the University of Washington (‘08).
 She is the recipient of two GAPs and a 2012 Pollock-Krasner Award, and has been featured in Seattle Art & Performance Quarterly.
 Julie has been a member of SOIL Gallery since 2009.
 When she’s not making installations she performs as a dancing taco in the Seattle art band The Bran Flakes.
 Julie teaches part-time at Gage Academy of Art, Cornish College of the Arts, and gives private lessons.
 She lives in South Seattle with her husband and 18 pound cat.

-Julie received her second GAP award in 2012 (her first was in 2009) to purchase new equipment and materials for her November exhibition at Gallery 4Culture.
-The GAP will enable her to photograph her own work.
+Julie received her second GAP award in 2012 (her first was in 2009) to purchase new equipment and materials for an upcoming exhibition at Gallery 4Culture.
+The GAP enabled her to photograph her own work.
 In 2013 she was a finalist for the Neddy at Cornish Awards.